Yankees GM Cashman suspected Astros were stealing signs.

 TAMPA.
 Fla.
 (AP)New York Yankees general manager Brian Cashman had suspected that the Houston Astros had been breaking rules against electronic sign stealing long before Commissioner Rob Manfred released his report in January that resulted in three big league managers losing their jobs.

-”I’ll acknowlege at that we had many a conversion with Major League Baseball the last number of years about suspicions, but having suspicions and being able to prove it are two different things,” Cashman said Friday.
+”I’ll acknowledge that we had many a conversation with Major League Baseball the last number of years about suspicions, but having suspicions and being able to prove it are two different things,” Cashman said Friday.

 Beltran was a Yankees’ special adviser last season, and among those Cashman talked with about the Astros’ situation.